dart-lang/language/working/augmentation-libraries/feature-specification.md

 for macros, which may be used to provide a body for an abstract member._

-An augmentation that replaces the body of a function, may also want to preserve and run the code of the original declaration that it augments (hence the name "augmentation").
-It may want to run its own code before the original code, after it, or both.
+An augmentation that replaces the body of a function, may also want to preserve and run the code of the augmented declaration (hence the name "augmentation").
+It may want to run its own code before the augmented code, after it, or both.
 To support that, we allow a new expression syntax inside the “bodies” of augmenting declarations (function bodies, constructor bodies, and variable initializers).
 Inside an expression of a member marked `augment`, the identifier `augmented` can be used to refer to the augmented function, getter, or setter body, or variable initializer.
 This is a contextual keyword within `augment` members, and has no special meaning outside of that context.
 See the next section for a full specification of what `augmented` means, and how it must be used, in the various contexts.

 **Note:** Within an `augment` member, a reference to a member by the same name refers to the final version of the member (and not the one being augmented).
 The